Mark Cuban: Cryptocurrency

 Cuban has invested in the cryptocurrency Dogecoin, as well as accepting the particular cryptocurrency as a method of payment for Dallas Mavericks merchandise and tickets since at least early 2021.
 After being asked by CNBC for his thoughts on the payment method, Cuban responded, "It's a medium that can be used for the acquisition of goods and services.
 The community for doge is the strongest when it comes to using it as a medium of exchange."

 After Voyager Digital, a cryptocurrency lender, filed for Chapter 11 bankruptcy protection in July 2022, Cuban and the Dallas Mavericks were named in a class-action lawsuit that alleged that Voyager Digital was a Ponzi scheme the following month due to Cuban's promotion of Voyager and Voyager's sponsorship with the team.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.

 In September 2023, Cuban's MetaMask cryptocurrency wallet was drained by scammers.
 As a result, he had lost about $870,000 worth of tokens.

 Cost Plus Drugs

 In January 2022, Cuban launched Cost Plus Drugs, with the aim of lowering generic drug prices for end consumers in the U.S. Cuban started the company after receiving an email from a radiologist named Alex Oshmyansky, who pitched the idea of an online-based pharmacy.
 He often refers to Cost Plus Drugs as a critique and disruptor of the US healthcare system, including offering transparent, direct-to-consumer pricing and reducing the role of pharmacy benefit managers.

+In 2025, Cuban announced partnerships with Cost Plus Drugs would include TrumpRx and Humana.

+In 2026, Cuban publicly highlighted the case of Payton Herres, a heart-transplant recipient who had faced insurance and cost barriers to accessing everolimus, an anti-rejection medication.
+Herres came close to exhausting her medication supply while trying to resolve the coverage problem.
+Mary Cutter, whose son donated the heart Herres received, offered to pay for the medication herself so Herres could continue taking it.
+After the case gained attention online, Cuban criticized the situation and Cost Plus Drugs subsequently provided Herres with a lower-cost supply of everolimus.
+The cost of that supply was covered through Coverage Fund, an initiative involving Claimable, Mark Cuban Companies, and Hacking Medicine Institute.